In 1991 UK forces took part in the liberation of Kuwait, Operation Granby.

 How much, a snip at £118.3 million write off.

-It was a depressingly familiar tale of over ambition backed up with cold feet when the real issues are revealed.
+It was a depressingly familiar tale of over-ambition backed up with cold feet when the real issues are revealed.

 The Ministry of Defence (MoD) then procured two tracking systems – Visibility in Transit Asset Logging (VITAL) for the Army and Air Force, and the Royal Navy Invoicing and Delivery System (RIDELS).
 Both are MoD-developed systems tailored for each Service.

-After a McKinsey study in 2002 a revised DLO Change Programme with a “de-scoped” asset tracking requirement was recommended.
-Given the suspension of DSMS, a new project, now known as Management of Materiel in Transit (MMiT), was initiated specifically to build upon the then current tracking systems.
+After a McKinsey study in 2002, a revised DLO Change Programme with a “de-scoped” asset tracking requirement was recommended.
+Given the suspension of DSMS, a new project, now known as Management of Materiel in Transit (MMiT), was initiated specifically to build upon the then-current tracking systems.
 Full replacement of existing systems was considered but, on grounds of affordability and the DLO’s experience with DSMS, this was rejected as being unrealistic.

 Also in 2002 the Defence Logistics Organisation (DLO) initiated the Future Defence Supply Chain initiative (FDSCi)

-The initiative was set up to deliver a private sector outsourced solution but after intense pressure from the trade unions two in-house teams were allowed to bid against the two private sector consortia.
-Defence Supply Chain Solutions comprised Exel and Devonport Management and the Defence Logistic Solutions, consisting of TNT Logistics, BAE and Westland Helicopters.
+The initiative was set up to deliver a private sector outsourced solution but after intense pressure from the trade unions, two in-house teams were allowed to bid against the two private sector consortia.
+Defence Supply Chain Solutions comprised Exel and Devonport Management and Defence Logistic Solutions, consisting of TNT Logistics, BAE and Westland Helicopters.

 In 2003 UK forces are again in the Middle East, on Operation Telic.
-The NBC threat was even higher but we had been practicing expeditionary warfare for several years and had also recently conducted a series of exercises in the area (Saif Sarea) to prove and improve.
+The NBC threat was even higher but we had been practising expeditionary warfare for several years and had also recently conducted a series of exercises in the area (Saif Sarea) to prove and improve.

-Interestingly, NAIAD is still in service and a pretty vital piece of equipment given the whole reason we went to war was because one Saddam Hussein Esquire had an NBC arsenal and wasn’t afraid to use it.
+Interestingly, NAIAD is still in service and a pretty vital piece of equipment given the whole reason we went to war was that one Saddam Hussein Esquire had an NBC arsenal and wasn’t afraid to use it.